Making complex data actionable: redesigning the lead journey timeline

 Context

-The Timeline page is the third most visited page in the CallRail app.
-It's where users go to understand a lead's full journey, from initial website visits and marketing touchpoints to the eventual contact.
-Despite the richness of the data, users struggled to quickly identify what mattered, connect attribution data to business outcomes, and extract actionable insights.
+Timeline is CallRail’s third most visited page, meant to show a lead’s full journey, from initial website visits to the eventual contact.
+But the dense data made it difficult for users to identify what mattered, connect attribution data to business outcomes, and extract actionable insights.

 Outcome

-Post-launch surveys showed that 60% of users rated Timeline positively.
-The redesign also drove a 48% first-week activation rate for call recording and a 44% conversion rate on the AI upsell card, making it one of CallRail’s highest-performing placements.
+Post-launch surveys: 58% rated it positively.
+The redesign drove 48% first-week call recording activation and 44% AI upsell conversion, making it one of CallRail’s highest-performing placements.

 My Role

-As the Lead Product Designer, I owned the design end-to-end, from problem framing and research synthesis through visual design and onboarding strategy.
-I partnered closely with Product and Growth leadership to balance user needs with business goals.
+As Lead Product Designer, I owned the work end-to-end, from framing and research synthesis through onboarding strategy.
+I partnered with Product and Growth leadership to balance user and business goals.

 Problem